Rod Stewart: 1975–1988: Height of fame and critical reaction

-In 1975, Stewart moved to Los Angeles.
-He released the Atlantic Crossing album for his new record company, using producer Tom Dowd and a different sound based on the Muscle Shoals Rhythm Section.
+In 1975, Stewart moved to Los Angeles; that year, he released the Atlantic Crossing album for his new record company, using producer Tom Dowd and a different sound based on the Muscle Shoals Rhythm Section.
 Atlantic Crossing marked both a return to form and a return to the Top 10 of the Billboard album charts.
 The first single, a cover of the Sutherland Brothers song "Sailing", was a number-one hit in the UK, charted high in other European countries and in Australia, but only reached the Top 60 of the US and Canadian charts.
 The single returned to the UK Top 10 a year later when used as the theme music for a BBC documentary series about HMS Ark Royal.
 Having been a hit twice over, "Sailing" became, and remains, Stewart's biggest-selling single in the UK.
 His Holland-Dozier-Holland cover "This Old Heart of Mine" was also a Top 100 hit in 1976.
-In 1976 Stewart covered The Beatles' song "Get Back" for the musical documentary All This and World War II.
+In 1976, Stewart covered the Beatles' song "Get Back" for the musical documentary All This and World War II.

 Later in 1976, Stewart topped the US Billboard Hot 100 for eight weeks and the Australian ARIA chart with the ballad "Tonight's the Night", with an accompanying music video featuring actress Britt Ekland.
 It came from the A Night on the Town album, which went to number two on the Billboard album charts and was Stewart's first album to go platinum.
 By explicitly marking the album as having a "fast side" and a "slow side", Stewart continued the trend started by Atlantic Crossing.
 "The First Cut Is the Deepest", a cover of a Cat Stevens song, went number one in the UK in 1977, and top 30 in the US.
 "The Killing of Georgie (Part 1 and 2)", about the murder of a gay man, was also a Top 40 hit for Stewart during 1977.Foot Loose & Fancy Free (1977) featured Stewart's own band, the original Rod Stewart Group that featured Carmine Appice, Phil Chen, Jim Cregan, Billy Peek, Gary Grainger and John Jarvis.
 It continued Stewart's run of chart success, reaching number two.
 "You're in My Heart" was the hit single, reaching number four in the US.

 "Hot Legs" achieved a lot of radio airplay as did the confessional "I Was Only Joking".
 In appearance, Stewart's look had evolved to include a glam element, including make-up and spandex clothes.
 Stewart scored another UK number one and US number one single with "Da Ya Think I'm Sexy?", which was a crossover hit reaching number five on the Billboard black charts due to its disco sound.
 This was the lead single from 1978's Blondes Have More Fun, which went to number one on the Billboard album charts and sold three million albums.